 toonami shouldve had kamen rider agito

-What is Kamen Rider Agito?
+What are the major themes explored in Kamen Rider Agito?

-Wouldn't it have been too violent for Toonami?
+Was the show too violent for Toonami?